niranjan2p/covid-statistics/README.md

 # covid-statistics

-## Details to execute\test endpoint URLs with  covid19-statistics API
+## Details to execute\test endpoint URLs with covid-statistics API

 ### Steps for database setup: